 A Bangor wrongful death attorney could help a family determine who should be the estate’s personal representative and guide them through the process of a court appointment.

-Who Benefits from a Wrongful Death Lawsuit?
+Who Benefits from a Wrongful Death Lawsuit in Bangor, Maine?

 Although the estate’s personal representative brings the lawsuit, any damages will go to specific family members.
 In general, the law says that the closest kin should receive the proceeds.